 Henry David Thoreau

-I began recording audiobooks in 2013 and have recorded books in nearly every genre.
+A professional actor since childhood, I have recorded books in nearly every genre.

 In 2018 I was nominated as a finalist for a coveted Audie Award for my narration of Daisy Miller by Henry James, in the category of Classics/Literary Fiction.